sawolford/onsub/README.md

 	$ onsub --noenable pwd

-No sections are enabled so no commands are execued.
+No sections are enabled so no commands are executed.
-### Enable sections (--enable ENABLE)
+### Enable section (--enable ENABLE)
 With `--noenable --enable git`:

 	$ onsub --noenable --enable git pwd